PreciousChicken/blog/content/posts/azure-react-apod.md

 ---
-title: "Photos of the Cosmos: Deploying a React Web App on the Microsoft Azure Cloud"
+title: "Étoile du jour: Deploying a React Web App on the Microsoft Azure Cloud"
 date: 2022-01-21T22:16:06Z
 tags: ["React", "Azure Web App", "Node"]
 categories: ["Web development"]
 description: "A demonstration of NASA's Astronomy Picture of the Day (APOD) using the React framework, hosted as an Azure web app."
 enableToc: true
-draft: true
+draft: false
 ---

-TODO: Link to Repo

 ## Introduction

-Hosting a React framework Single Page Application as an Web App on the Microsoft Azure can be an extremely frustrating process, for a number of reasons.
+Hosting a React framework Single Page Application as a Web App on the Microsoft Azure can be an extremely frustrating process, for a number of reasons.
 To start with despite React being (rightly or wrongly) the [most popular web framework](https://www.statista.com/statistics/1124699/worldwide-developer-survey-most-used-frameworks-web/), there are no specific instructions within the Microsoft documentation for how one might deploy a React SPA as an Azure Web App.
-Far worse however is that the choice of how operating system when creating a web app (Windows or Linux) is an essential criteria - in short it is [very difficult to use create-react-app to deploy a Web App on a base Linux OS](https://github.com/MicrosoftDocs/azure-docs/issues/32572#issuecomment-637832128)) - yet this is both unintuitive and seemingly undocumented.
+Far worse however is that the choice of how operating system when creating a web app (Windows or Linux) is an essential criteria - in short it is [very difficult to use create-react-app to deploy a Web App on a base Linux OS](https://github.com/MicrosoftDocs/azure-docs/issues/32572#issuecomment-637832128)) - yet this is both unintuitive and seemingly undocumented (for more see the [What's up with Linux?](#whats-up-with-linux) section).

-The nub of the problem is that once you've created a React app the actually part that gets shown to the public is produced by running `npm run build` and then serving the resulting web pages found in the *build* folder to the web - everything outside the build folder is essentially for development and not for public view.
-Often this detail is taken care of behind the scenes, so for instance the [Vercel](https://vercel.com/) platform knows what a React SPA is and does the donkey work for you (see [Stacking Vercel, a GraphQL Apollo Server and React](https://www.preciouschicken.com/blog/posts/vercel-apollo-server-react/) for more on Vercel and React).
-Azure does not apparently realise any of this so you have to upload the contents of the *build* folder to [Azure's */site/wwwroot* directory](https://github.com/projectkudu/kudu/wiki/File-structure-on-azure).
-However this only works if you have chosen Windows as your OS when creating the Web App, if you have chosen Linux it simply does not work.
-No explanation given, and a couple of hours consigned to trying to figure out where you have gone wrong.

-And CI/CD via Github workflow is not exactly a joy either; none of the explanations online worked for me from start to finish without inexplicably failing half way through.
+And continuous integration / continuous development via Github workflow is painful too; I couldn't find a single explanation which worked from start to finish without inexplicably failing half way through.
 As an aside the access the Azure App Service, which I'm not using in this demo, wants of your Github account is onerous too (you can't restrict access to private repos - which, er, are meant to be private).

-This therefore is going to be a run through of how to deploy a React Single Page Application to an Azure web app as start to finish as I can make it on a Linux machine.
+This therefore is going to be a run through of how to deploy a React Single Page Application to an Azure web app as noob-friendly as I can make it.
 GitHub will be used for continuous integration / continuous development.
 It assumes you have an Azure account, a GitHub account and node / npm installed.
 Some common command line tools are also used: sed and curl.
 Development is being done on Manjaro Linux 21.2.1, Node 16.13.2, npm 8.3.2.
-To give the demo more flavour, I am going to use the [NASA Astronomy Picture of the Day API](https://github.com/nasa/apod-api) to make a more fully featured app - you don't have to do this though, Section 3 can be omitted if you just want to deploy the create-react-app template to Azure.
+To give the demo more flavour, I am going to use the [NASA Astronomy Picture of the Day API](https://github.com/nasa/apod-api) to make a fully featured app - you don't have to do this though, Section 3 can be omitted if you just want to deploy the create-react-app template to Azure.

+All code is available on the [PreciousChicken/azure-react-apod](https://github.com/PreciousChicken/azure-react-apod) GitHub repository.

-## 1. Set up an Azure Web App
+### 1. Set up an Azure Web App

 First we need to set up a Web App on Azure.
 From the Azure portal select **Create a Resource** and then **Web App**.
 Go through the various options until you are faced with a confirmation screen that looks like: